-The Board of Trustees is responsible for the strategic direction, governance and sustainability of UPSU.
-The Board met 4 times in the year ended 31 July 2023 and considered amongst other issues the cost of living crisis and its impact on students and on UPSU services, key performance indicators, the SUSS Pension Scheme, the performance of the Gym and Fitness Suites, the formal 5 year review of the Articles of Association, and a review of the effectiveness of the committees of the Board.
+The Board of Trustees is responsible for the strategic direction, governance, and sustainability of UPSU.
+The Board met 6 times in the year ended 31 July 2024 and considered amongst other issues the cost of living crisis and its impact on students and on UPSU services, key performance indicators, the most effective way to represent students and the portfolios of the sabbatical Officers, the SUSS Pension Scheme, the performance of the trading areas and patterns of student activity and engagement, completion of the formal 5 year review of the Articles of Association, and a review of the effectiveness of the committees of the Board.